-She mainly uses a fabric called “Khanga or Lesso very common in East Africa.
+To make her clothes and her custom garment tags, she mainly uses a fabric called “Khanga or Lesso very common in East Africa.
 The khanga is a colorful garment worn by women and occasionally by men throughout Eastern Africa.
 Each has a unique Swahili saying; usually of bright colors and bold patterns with a decorated border around the main design.

 [slickr-flickr search=”sets” set=”72157626588174980″ items=”60″ type=”gallery” flickr_link=”on”]